 In the world of Equine-Assisted Mental Health and Equine-Assisted Learning, Leif Hallberg, M.A., LPC, LCPC needs no introduction.
 An internationally-acclaimed author, consultant and therapist, Leif explores the myriad benefits that can be gained from respectful, mindful interactions between horses, humans and the natural world.
-Having opened the eyes and minds of countless people across the world through her books and workshops, Leif brings her wisdom to Australia in the form of a very special professional workshop.

 Most who work with horses and people (in any capacity) have experienced the power of the horse-human relationship, and likely recognize the potential to use this relationship to teach important life or “humanship” skills.
 However, understanding how to safely and ethically bring these skills to diverse populations and settings can be challenging.
 This workshop provides the ideal opportunity to explore these questions and develop new skills while inspiring a greater sense of professional confidence.

 Participants will have the opportunity to deepen their own relationships with horses and the natural world while also considering the diverse groups who could benefit from these nature-rich equine experiences– including riding lesson students, school groups, corporate groups, or mental health clients.

 - How to design nature-rich equine activities that enhance “humanship” skills – or the ability to be more present, aware, thoughtful, authentic, and connective.

 - The theory behind equine-assisted learning and how this service can be used ethically and safely with many different populations.